ciscon/vim/pack/vimspector/opt/vimspector/README.md

 On doing this, you're asked to enter a number of bytes to read (from the location associated with the current cursor line) and an offset from that location.
-A new buffer is displayed in the Code Window containing a memory dump in hex and ascii, simmilar to the output of `xxd`.
+A new buffer is displayed in the Code Window containing a memory dump in hex and ascii, similar to the output of `xxd`.

 ***NOTE***: This feature is experimental and may change in any way based on user feedback.